Ellis County Emergency Service District (ESD) 9 Fiscal Overview

 ESD 9 Supports a Growing Community

-Ellis County has experienced rapid growth of over 50,000 people over the last five years, which has placed significant strain on emergency services.
+Ellis County has experienced rapid growth of over 50,000 people over the last five years, which has created strain on current emergency services.
 As the population and development in ESD 9 has continued to increase, the volume of emergency calls has risen steadily.
-However, resources have not kept up with this growth, leading to longer response times and strain on the volunteer first responders.
+However, current resources have not kept up with this growth, leading to longer response times and strain on the volunteer first responders.

 Funding ESD 9